rfortherestofus/shiny-course/README.md

 ![](image/usethis4.png)

-The other is to open the `gradual_shiny_project.Rproj` file in your file explorer or finder:
+The other is to open the `shiny-course.Rproj` file in your file explorer or finder:

 ![](image/usethis3.png)